 The main campus has two 75-person dormitories, both of which were completely renovated and updated in 2012.
-Classrooms, recreation supplies, exercise equipment and community events are held at a nearby 12,500 square foot facility called the William Mack, Sr. Center.
+Classrooms, recreation supplies, exercise equipment and community events are held at a nearby 12,500-square-foot facility.

 WHAT ALUMNI SAY

-At the time of this writing there have been five alumni polled by Rehabs.com.
+At the time of this writing, there have been five alumni polled by Rehabs.com.
 Most of the alumni provided positive reviews of the facility.
-Three of the alumni gave the facility five out of five stars for treatment effectiveness, accommodations & amenities, and meals & nutrition while a fourth alum gave these metrics each four stars.
+Three of the alumni gave the facility five out of five stars for treatment effectiveness, accommodations and amenities, and meals and nutrition, while a fourth alum gave these metrics each four stars.

 WHAT FRIENDS & FAMILY SAY

-At the time of this writing there have been two friends or family members polled by Rehabs.com.
-The respondents provided mixed opinions of the facility.
-One anonymous family member gave the facility five out of five stars for stars for accommodations & amenities,meals & nutrition while the other loved one, Patricia, gave these metrics only one star.
+At the time of this writing, there have been three loved ones polled by Rehabs.com, who also provided positive reviews.
+One anonymous family member gave the facility five out of five stars for stars for accommodations & amenities, while loved one Patricia simply wrote: "Great place."